 5. Jainath Temple

 The temple was built by the Chalukyas and later renovated by the local rulers.
-The main highlight is the annual grand festival of Karthika Brahmotsavam which is celebrated in general with devotion and commensurate with the regional flavor.
+The main highlight is the annual grand festival of Karthika Brahmotsavam, which is celebrated in general with devotion and commensurate with the regional flavor.

 It is a beautiful representation of medieval South Indian temple design, and therefore appeals to architecture lovers and spiritual travelers.